jericmac/pyasx/README.md

  - Pulling the full list of companies & securities listed on the ASX
  - Pulling detailed company information
- - Pulling company regulatory annoucements
+ - Pulling company regulatory announcements

 While PyASX provides pricing information, using [AlphaVantage](https://github.com/RomelTorres/alpha_vantage) is a better